b-bell/override-cdl-visibility/README.md

 # Salesforce Content Document Link Visibility Override

 This repository provides an Apex class, `OverrideCdlVisibilityAsync`, which modifies the default visibility setting for files attached to any object in Salesforce to 'All Users'.
 The class operates asynchronously, allowing it to determine if a file was added as an internal chatter post and maintain that visibility setting.
+[Read more on how Salesforce handles visibility for different org configurations here.](https://help.salesforce.com/s/articleView?id=000384243&type=1)

 ## Setup